jasikpark/jasik-xyz/content/drafts/i've-been-thinking-and-struggling-and-running-away-from-God.md

 _Taken from [medium.com/@jasikpark](https://medium.com/@jasikpark)_

-I'out whether the world could exist apart from him, or even if I wanted it to exist without him.
+I've been thinking about whether the world could exist apart from him, or even if I wanted it to exist without him.
 I've been thinking about how I've been relying on myself and how that's not been working, and how I need to focus on people.

 > View money as a commodity to grow your people.